-The Johnsons' new summer home offered solitude along with the cool nights of the Blue Ridge Mountains.
+The Johnson's new summer home offered solitude along with the cool nights of the Blue Ridge Mountains.
 The perfect escape from Florida's hot, humid summers.
-When a consulting job led them to Denmark for six months, the Johnsons decided to rent out their little bit of heaven.
+When a consulting job led them to Denmark for six months, the Johnson family decided to rent out their little bit of heaven.
 Having leased their beach-front condominium for several years, they felt comfortable when approached by a local real-estate agent.

 "We were promised handsome rents if we would be willing to rent short term," says Mr. Johnson.
 "By renting the house for holiday weekends and one-week stays we could earn all of our monthly expenses in just one week."

 Help With Second Home Expense

 For casual landlords trying to cover the expenses of a second home, renting may seem like a good idea.
 A report by the National Association of Realtors indicated a record 377,000 second homes were bought by Americans in 1999, up more than 9 percent from the previous report, in 1997.
 About half were for at least part-time rental, says an NAR spokesman.

 Tenants can be trouble